qcwxezda/Starsector-Ship-Mastery-System/README.md

 - All ships start with 0 S-mod capacity.
 Level up ship mastery to gain S-mod capacity.
 - Each ship class has exactly 2 available S-mod capacity upgrades, available at levels 2 and 5.
 - Building in hullmods costs credits instead of story points.
-  - You may still use story points to reduce the credits cost of building in hullmods.
+  - You may still use story points to reduce the credit cost of building in hullmods.

 ## Mastery Unlocks